SystemsScientist/C-Programming-for-Beginners-Section-08/README.md

     (2) copy the code and paste it directly into your preferred Integrated Development Environment (IDE), CLion, CodeLite,
-        or Code::blocks, for example, or your preferred text editor, Vim, Nano, or Emacs, for example
-    (3) and either compile, build, and execute the files in your IDE, or
-    (4) use the following command-line script:
+        or Code::blocks, for example, or your preferred text editor, Vim, Nano, or Emacs, for example, and either (3) compile, build, and execute the files in your IDE, or (4) use the following command-line script:

             $ gcc name_of_file.c -o main